Trail Closures Due to Wet Trails and Freeze-Thaw Cycle Explained

 What is freeze-thaw?

-As a mountain bike community, we can help keep our trails open and in good shape by being aware of poor trail conditions and respecting trail closures.
+As a mountain bike community, we can keep our trails open and in good shape by being aware of poor trail conditions and respecting trail closures.

 Check local trail conditions here: